 The main reason why the NPS is so popular is simply because it’s effective, and the reason it’s so effective is in its wording.
 The NPS metric doesn’t just ask if a customer likes a product, they ask whether or not they would stake their reputation in order to recommend it to someone they care about.
 This wording shifts the gears and heeds a more honest, informative response from customers.

 One study shows that no matter your industry, the NPS survey question is “the best or second best predictor of repeat purchases or referrals.”

 Because it’s such an effective predictor of customer loyalty, it’s seen as the frontrunner for companies trying to feel out how their customers view their company as a whole.

-Getting your customers to be brand ambassadors is marketing gold, although it can sometimes be hard to track down.
-But when a customer responds with a 9 or 10 on the NPS survey, it’s fair to assume these are advocates for your product.
+Getting your customers to be brand ambassadors is marketing gold, although it can sometimes be hard to track this potential down.
+But when a customer gives you a score of 9 or 10 on the NPS survey, it’s fair to assume these are advocates for your product.

 We’ll be honest, we don’t have a lot of cons to offer regarding the NPS survey.
-However, it is possible to use the NPS metric the wrong way, which can lead to some big mistakes.
-Here’s some things to keep in mind so that you don’t use the NPS metric the wrong way:
+However, it is possible to use the NPS metric the wrong way at times, which can lead to some big mistakes that can hurt your business.